-However the allies soon quarrelled and on 29 June 1913 Bulgaria attacked Serbia and Greece.
-However Romania intervened and Bulgaria was forced to make peace.
+However the allies soon quarreled and on 29 June 1913, Bulgaria attacked Serbia and Greece.
+However, Romania intervened and Bulgaria was forced to make peace.
 Bulgaria was forced to surrender some of its territory.

-Then came the First World War.
-Germany persuaded Bulgaria to join its side promising territory as a reward.
-However an allied blockade cause severe shortages in Bulgaria and eventually near starvation.
+Then in 1914 came the First World War.
+In October 1915 Germany persuaded Bulgaria to join its side promising territory as a reward.
+However, an allied blockade caused severe shortages in Bulgaria and eventually near starvation.
 Then in September 1918 French and British troops entered Bulgaria and on 29 September 1918 Bulgaria signed an armistice.
-On 3 October 1918 Ferdinand abdicated.
+On 3 October 1918, Ferdinand abdicated.
 His son Boris III replaced him.

 In 1919 Bulgaria was forced to sign the treaty of Neuilly-sur-Seine.
 She lost significant parts of her territory.
-Furthermore Bulgaria was not allowed to have more than 20,000 men in her army and she was forced to pay reparations (a form of compensation for the war).
-However the reparations were cancelled in 1932.
+Furthermore, Bulgaria was not allowed to have more than 20,000 men in her army and she was forced to pay reparations (a form of compensation for the war).
+However, the reparations were canceled in 1932.

 In the elections of 1919 those parties who had supported Bulgaria's entry into the war lost votes while those who had opposed it (The Communists and the Agrarian Party) gained them.

 In December 1919 the Communists and the Social Democrats joined forces and called a general strike in Bulgaria.
-However Prime Minister Stamboliski arrested the strike leaders and the strike was called off on 5 January 1920.
+However, Prime Minister Stamboliyski arrested the strike leaders and the strike was called off on 5 January 1920.

 Despite its troubles in 1920 Bulgaria was allowed to join the League of Nations, the first of the nations on the losing side to do so.

 However democracy in Bulgaria gave way to an authoritarian regime.
-In 1922 some disaffected army officers formed an organisation called the Military League.
+In 1922 some disaffected army officers formed an organization called the Military League.
 In 1923 a group of conspirators including members of the Military League seized power in a coup.
-Prime Minister Stamboliski was murdered.
+Prime Minister Stamboliyski was murdered.

-A new government was formed by Aleksandur Tsankov.
-Then in 1925 the Communists exploded a bomb in a Sofia cathedral.
-Afterwards thousands of Communists were arrested and many were executed.
+A new government was formed by Aleksandar Tsankov.
+Then in 1925, the Communists exploded a bomb in a Sofia cathedral.
+Afterward, thousands of Communists were arrested and many were executed.